QuickBooks HelpQuickBooksHelpIntuit

 Find your VAT number and registration information

 If your business is registered for VAT, it’s important to set up VAT correctly in QuickBooks.
-Learn the basics of VAT registration, how to find your VAT number and certificate, understand which scheme you’re on, and how to set up VAT in QuickBooks Online.
+Learn where to find your VAT number and certificate, and understand which HMRC scheme your business is using.

-• The date your first VAT Return and payment are due
+• The date your first return and payment are due.

-If you can’t find your original VAT certificate, don’t worry.
-You can download a copy at any time through your Government Gateway account.
+If you don't have a physical copy, you can download one through your HMRC Government Gateway account.

 When you register for VAT, you’re automatically placed on the Standard VAT Accounting Scheme.
 HMRC also offers other schemes that may better suit your business, depending on your annual income and cash flow preferences.